Israeli airstrike kills 10 in Gaza as US envoy arrives for talks | DW | 15.05.2021

 At least 11 Palestinians have died in the West Bank due to clashes with security forces.

-Palestinian Authority leader Mahmoud Abbas condemned what he called "brutal and programmed killings" and requested political support from the US and UN.
+Palestinian Authority leader Mahmoud Abbas condemned what he called "brutal and programmed killings" and requested political support from the United States and United Nations.

 Israeli Shin Bet security agents dealt with stones and gunfire in the city of Kafr Kanna, after authorities arrested Islamic Movement deputy leader Kamal Khatib in the area.

-US Secretary for Israel-Palestinian Affairs Hady Amr was due to meet Israeli leaders in Jerusalem Saturday before heading to the occupied West Bank for talks with Palestinian officials.
+US Deputy Assistant Secretary for Israel-Palestinian Affairs Hady Amr was due to meet Israeli leaders in Jerusalem on Saturday before heading to the occupied West Bank for talks with Palestinian officials.

-Washington has been criticized for not doing more to end the intensifying violence after it blocked a UN Security Council meeting scheduled for Friday.
-It will now take place on Sunday.
+Washington has been criticized for not doing more to end the intensifying violence after it blocked a UN Security Council meeting on Friday.
+The meeting is scheduled to take place on Sunday.

 Israel turned down an Egyptian proposal for a one-year truce that Hamas rulers had accepted, an Egyptian official said Friday, on condition of anonymity.